 and mission statements.
 Teryl Scott mediators are trained to ask those involved to reflect on their values and how they align with the organization’s core values because a failure to adhere to them is the foremost reason given by arbitrators when upholding terminations.

 Settlements regarding collective agreements, for example, address both parties’ concerns which create settlements not only that both parties “can live with” but one which gives them a process to be meaningfully heard and one that supports their working relationship.

 To reduce further liability exposure, Teryl Scott can audit the professional development opportunities offered by the employer to ensure these values are clearly articulated and understood by employees.

 Throughout the mediation process, all parties at a minimum receive independent legal advice before an agreement is signed.
-LISA TERYL, senior legal mediator, provides both parties with legal information which helps them understand the limitations and costs of their positions while building an empathetic understanding between parties which allows them to move forward.
+LISA TERYL, senior legal mediator, and experienced family lawyer, provides both parties with legal information which helps them understand the limitations and costs of their positions while building an empathetic understanding between parties which allows them to move forward.

 WORKPLACE MEDIATION COSTS